keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/architecture.md

 Recall from earlier, the following features are needed:

 ### No wallet is needed to enter
-> No wallet is needed to enter the event or receive a POAP.
+> No wallet is needed to enter the event or receive a Proof-of-Attendence NFT, commonly known as a [POAP](https://academy.binance.com/en/glossary/proof-of-attendance-protocol-poap).

 This can be done using Keypom's access keys, which once distributed, the attendee can use to create their wallet.